 - Natural food coloring – I love this brand because it’s 100% natural and the colors come out bright and vibrant.
 I personally do not use artificial food coloring, but from a recipe standpoint it will work fine.
 Whatever brand you use, powdered works best so that the sprinkles can dry well, but a few drops of liquid food coloring might be okay — I haven’t tried that yet.

 How To Make Sugar Free Sprinkles

-This section shows how to make keto friendly sprinkles, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make keto friendly sprinkles, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Make sprinkle base.
 In a medium bowl, beat egg white and water with a hand mixer, until frothy.

 - Sweeten.
 Slowly beat in Besti Powdered Monk Fruit Allulose Blend.
 Stir in vanilla.

 - Color.
 Divide the mixture into separate bowls (for as many colors as you need) and add food coloring to each.

 - Pipe.
 Transfer the royal icing mixture to a piping bag with a number 4 piping tip and pipe batter out into rows on a parchment lined baking sheet.